 5. Peripheral Neuropathy (PN)

-can you buy Lyrica at walmart Peripheral neuropathy refers to the conditions and symptoms that result when nerves that carry messages to and from the brain are no longer working correctly due to damage or disease.
+Peripheral neuropathy refers to the conditions and symptoms that result when nerves that carry messages to and from the brain are no longer working correctly due to damage or disease.

 Symptoms of peripheral neuropathy commonly include numbness and tingling of the feet and difficulty with balance.
 People with peripheral neuropathy also complain of pain in their feet and lower legs.
 Examination shows loss of tactile and joint position sense in the feel as well as absent lower extremity reflexes.
 Peripheral neuropathies have many causes, including alcoholism, smoking tobacco, diabetes, and as a remote effect of cancer, although in many cases, a specific cause is not identified.
 Peripheral neuropathies have been described as an undiagnosed cause of erectile dysfunction and underestimated in the pathogenesis of ED.
 In a group of ninety men with ED, as many as 61% showed evidence of peripheral neuropathy on electrophysiological tests, and 14% showed evidence of Pudendal Nerve neuropathy.
 Another study found evidence of dysfunction of large and small diameter nerve fibers in patients with ED of all etiologies.